hotosm/docs/docs/dev-guide/web-apis.md

 Without going into the details, this standard has many advantages over REST Data APIs, with much more efficient queries being possible.

+### RPC

+The Remote Procedure Call (RPC) protocol can return XML or JSON responses.

+It is used to trigger code remotely, so good for internal communication between different services.
+HOT uses gRPC for internal communication between tools, outside of their REST API.

+While a RESTful API returns a document, the response from an RPC server is confirmation that the function was triggered, or an error indicating why it failed to run.

 ### Others

 SOAP is a historic API design using XML, and is no longer recommended.